Understanding the Overlap Between Trauma and ADHD

 A trauma-informed ADHD evaluation includes screening for ACEs, life events, stressors, attachment disruptions, and chronic fear or instability.

-Whether someone has ADHD, trauma, or both, the goal is the same: help them feel understood and supported.
+Whether someone has ADHD, trauma, or both, the goal remains the same: to help them feel understood and supported.

 If trauma is present, therapy that focuses on safety, emotional regulation, and healing past experiences is essential.